utcs356/sp25/_pages/4_congestion_flow_control.md

 **Kathara experiments**

-You can test UT TCP under various network environments (e.g., inject losses).
+You can test UT TCP in various network environments, such as by injecting packet losses.
-For instance, you can force packet drops using the following example.
+For example, you can simulate packet drops using the following method.
-To isolate environment, we recommend to use Kathara labs.
+To create an isolated environment, we recommend using **Kathara labs**.
-Under `kathara-labs`, we provide two hosts (`h1`, `h2`) to be deployed using Kathara.
+In the **`kathara-labs`** directory, we provide two hosts (`h1`, `h2`) that can be deployed using Kathara.
-The following is how to test the above server and client examples under losses.
+The following steps demonstrate how to test the provided server and client examples under packet loss.

 ```bash
 # Start Kathara environments